 Are you exercising too intensely?

-Another way to gauge the intensity of activity is via your heart rate.
+Another way to gauge the intensity of your workout is via your heart rate.
 The CDC also has guidelines to follow in order to ensure that your exercise falls within moderate limits.
-(13)

-For moderate-intensity physical activity, your target heart rate should be 50 to 70% of your maximum heart rate.
-This maximum rate is based on your age.
+For moderate-intensity physical activity, your target heart rate should be 50% to 70% of your maximum heart rate.

 To figure out your own maximum heart rate, subtract your age from 220.
 For example, for a 50-year-old person, the estimated maximum age-related heart rate would be calculated as 220 – 50 years = 170 beats per minute (bpm).
 The 50% and 70% levels would be: